CLSherrod/clsherrod.github.io/_drafts/review/2010/2010-10-20-create-customer-loyalty.md

 </ul>
 <p>If you haven’t started or are stuck and need help defining your brand call me.
 I do online brand analysis’ now and I can stream line your brand and your product mix.
 Give me a call at 512-772-2798.

-Have something that would make yourself proud that you created and treat your customers like family (minus the fights) and you'll have life long customer loyalty.</p>
+Have something that would make yourself proud that you created and treat your customers like family (minus the fights) and you'll have life long customer loyalty.